 - Open daily Sunday-Thursday 11 am-10 pm, Friday-Saturday 11 am-11 pm

 Stop #3 of the Best Christmas Markets in Cologne, Germany: Alter Market

 The prettiest and most intricately decorated Christmas market in Cologne, the Alter Market, or Heinzels Wintermaerchen, is located in the heart of the old town just 200 meters from the cathedral.
 We loved the charm of this older market, especially because it is also known as the gnome market!

 Cute little gnomes are everywhere throughout the market as hand-crafted goods to buy for your home, perched atop food and craft stands, on signs leading you to Futtergasses (feeding alley) or Glitzergasse (Glitter Alley), and even the gluhwein mugs have a gnome smiling cheekily.

-This larger market is also a great spot for kids with a Ferris wheel, a carousel, puppet theatre, and many toy stands.
+This larger market is also a great spot for kids with a Ferris wheel, a carousel, a puppet theatre, and many toy stands.

 This market starts at Alter Markt, continues down a street, and into another square called Heumarkt where you’ll find tasty treats, an ice skating rink, and even ice stock curling.
 But a word of advice, book the curling early and make a reservation online to get a spot!